Leystryku/mpbomberman_racket/README.md

 ![ingame_bombburn](https://github.com/Leystryku/mpbomberman_racket/blob/main/showcase/4.png?raw=true "Bomb burning down some trees")
 ![titlescreen](https://github.com/Leystryku/mpbomberman_racket/blob/main/showcase/5.png?raw=true "Titlescreen")

-This is a multiplayer Bomberman created in Racket.
+This is a multiplayer Bomberman created in Racket (LISP dialect).
 File convention is based on the one used in Garry's Mod (https://github.com/Facepunch/garrysmod)

 The project was created for a University Course.